History of Lagos: a brief summary

 The history of Lagos is long and interesting.
 Long before the Romans came, the Phoenicians had a trading settlement situated on a large, protected bay.
-Also, Greeks and Carthaginians traded with this settlement, as it can be attested by different coins that you can see in the museum of Lagos.
+Also, Greeks and Carthaginians traded with this settlement.
+This can be attested by different coins that you can see in the museum of Lagos.
 The Romans occupied the region and called this settlement Lacóbriga, giving origin to the current name of Lagos.
 However, during the period of the Moorish occupation, the name of the town was Zawaya (meaning lago, or lake).
 The Moors fortified the town with a wall that still exists.

-Because of its superb natural harbor, Lagos became the main base port of the Portuguese discoveries in the time of Henry the Navigator (15th century), who lived in Lagos, and was the governor of the Algarve.
+Because of its superb natural harbor, Lagos became the main base port of the Portuguese discoveries.
+This was in the time of Henry the Navigator (15th century), who lived in Lagos, and was the governor of the Algarve.
 The palace of the governor was situated inside the defensive wall.
-There is still a street called ‘Rua do castelo dos governadores’ (street of the governor’s castle).
+There is still a street called Rua do castelo dos governadores (street of the governor’s castle).

-Lagos played an important role not only in the Portuguese, but in the European history, as the Age of Discoveries was started from Lagos.
+Lagos played an important role not only in the Portuguese, but in the European history.
+After all, the Age of Discoveries was started from Lagos.
 By the beginning of the 15th century, Lagos became known as the Portuguese centre from which to explore the seas.
 In 1415, a Portuguese fleet of 200 ships commanded by Henry the Navigator sailed from Lagos to attack the important trade and fortress city of Ceuta in Morocco.
 This was the start of the Portuguese expansion.
 Gil Eanes, a captain from Lagos, rounded Cape Bojador (West Africa) in 1434.
 Until then, no Europeans had dared to round this cape, which was the furthermost point known by the Europeans in Africa.